techidaily/site-phone-solutions/source/_posts/in-2024-spoofing-life360-how-to-do-it-on-samsung-galaxy-f34-5g-drfone-by-drfone-virtual-android.md

 If you are worried about Google Chrome detecting your physical location and sharing it with websites and apps, you can hide it easily.
 The process of hiding your location on Google Chrome is simple, even if you are using multiple devices.
 Below is the step-by-step process of hiding location services in Google Chrome on computer, Android, and iOS devices.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nlwr9LjJ-ng?si=I6UNAtfBkY2FTceu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Method 1: For Laptop and Desktop PCs

 **Step 1:** Launch Google Chrome on your computer and click the "Three Dots" icon to open the Google Chrome Settings.
 Here, tap "Privacy and Security" from the left sidebar and select "Site Settings."